 To use this method, close Outlook then type outbox or store:mapi outbox in the Start search field.
 Wait for search to finish then find the message and delete.
 Messages deleted using this method bypass the Deleted Items folder and are permanently deleted.

-Note: this method does not work on Windows 8.
+Note: the search method does not work on Windows 8/10.

 You can delete the stuck message if you set Outlook offline using the File, Offline menu.
 Wait about five minutes or more for the mail spooler process to shut down or close Outlook and reopen.
 Go to the Outbox and delete the message then put Outlook back online using the File, Offline menu.